ankurk91/bandwidth-notification-channel/README.md

 ## Publish the config file (optional)

-You can publish the [config](./config/bandwidth.php) file to your project.
+You can publish the [config](./config/bandwidth.php) file into your project.

 ```bash
 php artisan vendor:publish --provider="NotificationChannels\Bandwidth\BandwidthServiceProvider" --tag="config"